1. What qualifications are required?

 - If you disagree with this decision you can ask for a second opinion from another DDP consultant.

 - If they don’t agree, you may have your recording reviewed by the DDPI Board Review Committee, whose decision and recommendations will be final.

 Step 5: Send, or scan and email, the required written materials and documents

-Step 6: Pay the initial DDPI certification fee
+Step 6: Pay the initial DDPI Practitioner Certification fee

 |USA and Canada||UK||Ireland and mainland Europe|

-In the UK please ask your DDP Consultant about how to pay.
-Please do not email the website about how to pay UK fees.
+To pay your initial DDPI Practitioner Certification fee please contact your Primary Consultant.
+Please do not email the website about how to pay fees

 Step 7: The option of being listed on the Professionals section of the website ddpnetwork.org